-- i. the offer, transfer, sale, renunciation or delivery is to: - (a) persons whose ordinary business is to deal in securities, as principal or agent; - (b) the South African Public Investment Corporation; - (c) persons or entities regulated by the Reserve Bank of South Africa; - (d) authorised financial service providers under South African law; - (e) financial institutions recognised as such under South African law; - (f) a wholly-owned subsidiary of any person or entity contemplated in (c), (d) or (e), acting as agent in the capacity of an authorised portfolio manager for a pension fund or collective investment scheme (in each case duly registered as such under South African law); or ii. the total contemplated acquisition cost of the securities, for any single addressee acting as principal is equal to or greater than ZAR1,000,000.
+- i. the offer, transfer, sale, renunciation or delivery is to: - (a) persons whose ordinary business is to deal in securities, as principal or agent;

+- (b) the South African Public Investment Corporation; - (c) persons or entities regulated by the Reserve Bank of South Africa; - (d) authorised financial service providers under South African law; - (e) financial institutions recognised as such under South African law; - (f) a wholly-owned subsidiary of any person or entity contemplated in (c), (d) or (e), acting as agent in the capacity of an authorised portfolio manager for a pension fund or collective investment scheme (in each case duly registered as such under South African law); or - (g) any combination of the person in (a) to (f); or - ii. the total contemplated acquisition cost of the securities, for any single addressee acting as principal is equal to or greater than ZAR1,000,000.